beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 * While I am part of the OpenKinect project, I do not speak for others involved in the project.
-All opinions expressed here are my own, and all cursing is far fucking better than anyone else on the project could turn out, and while I may share my source code, I'm not giving them rights to that.
+All opinions expressed here are my own, and all cursing is far fucking better than anyone else on the project could turn out, so while I may share my source code, I'm not giving them rights to that.
 * I strive to keep all the information as correct as possible, but, well, I've been drinking.